-We have a sacred connection to Country that cannot be broken by colonisation (or anything else), and the Uluru Statement strives to affirm this.
+We have a sacred connection to Country that cannot be broken by colonisation (or anything else).

 “Our Aboriginal and Torres Strait Islander tribes were the first sovereign Nations of the Australian continent and its adjacent islands, and possessed it under our own laws and customs.
 This our ancestors did, according to the reckoning of our culture, from the Creation, according to the common law from ‘time immemorial’, and according to science more than 60,000 years ago.

 This sovereignty is a spiritual notion: the ancestral tie between the land, or ‘mother nature’, and the Aboriginal and Torres Strait Islander peoples who were born therefrom, remain attached thereto, and must one day return thither to be united with our ancestors.
 This link is the basis of the ownership of the soil, or better, of sovereignty.
 It has never been ceded or extinguished, and co-exists with the sovereignty of the Crown.